FREQUENTLY ASKED

 occurs, and providing proof that the inactive attorney has completed the

-resident of another state or U.S. jurisdiction, and you have been actively
+you are a resident of another state or U.S. jurisdiction, and you have been

-engaged in the practice of law in your state/jurisdiction of residence for the
+actively engaged in the practice of law in your state/jurisdiction of residence

-last 12 months, and you are currently in compliance with CLE requirements of
+for the last 12 months, and you are currently in compliance with CLE

 CLE compliance from the Commission to be executed, notarized, and returned to